-These adapters are either preinstalled, integrated on the system board, or can be installed on current IBM IntelliStations, Client System PCs ThinkPad docking stations.
+These adapters are either preinstalled, integrated on the system board, or can be installed on current IBM IntelliStation E Pro computers.
 Support for both Token-Ring and Ethernet gives you a choice of network types, while allowing you to change from one type to the other by simply changing adapter cards.

-A client with Wake on LAN capability built in
+· Wake on LAN capability built in

-In IBM IntelliStations and Client System PCs that have a Wake on LAN-enabled LAN adapter card integrated or installed, the LAN adapter interfaces are as follows.
+In IBM IntelliStations that have a Wake on LAN-enabled LAN adapter card integrated or installed, the LAN adapter interfaces are as follows.

 - Network interface to decode the wake-up frame.
 This is how the LAN adapter determines whether the wake-up frame is addressed to the client. - Auxiliary power interface for auxiliary adapter power source.
 A wire runs from the client's power supply to the adapter card.
 This wire supplies 5 volts of power, which the adapter card needs to turn on the client.
 Power is available while the client is plugged into an electrical outlet that is receiving power. - Wake-up signal interface.
 The adapter uses this interface to notify the client that it has received a wake-up frame. - System bus interface.
-This interface is for reading and writing control information that is specific to the wake-up function.

-Software to trigger the wake-up frame
+This interface is for reading and writing control information that is specific to the wake-up function. - Software to trigger the wake-up frame